 How do you determine what episodes you do for the show?

-It’s pretty simple: if a movie is beloved by the general public and/or the critics—and both Keating and Jim think it’s not as good as everyone says — then it’s a candidate for the show.
-That can be an Oscar-nominated movie, an admired blockbuster, a loved comedy, or a movie the two hosts liked as kids and now realize in retrospect is actually utter garbage.
+It’s pretty simple: if a movie is beloved by the general public and/or the critics—and we both think it’s not as good as everyone says — then it’s a candidate for the show.
+That can be an Oscar-nominated movie, an admired blockbuster, a cult classic, or a kids movie that we revisit and now realize is insane.